astronomer/docs/learn/external-python-operator.md

 ## Step 1: Set up your data stores

 For this example, you will need data in a Snowflake table to query using Snowpark.
-If you do not already have a suitable table, run the following queries in Snowflake:
+To create a table, run the following queries in Snowflake:

 1. Create a table.